Prettyhtml/prettyhtml/packages/webparser/README.md

 ### Features

-- Parse custom self-closing elements
+- Can parse custom self-closing elements
+- Can parse tags and attributes case-sensitive
-- Don't decode html entities
+- Can skip decoding of html entities
-- Don't remove first linefeed in `pre`, `textarea` or `listing` tags
+- Can consume the first linefeed in `pre`, `textarea` or `listing` tags (is skipped by HTML5 spcs)

 ## Example